jklymak/OtisTidalPrediction/README.md

 Gary Egbert's group at Oregon State University produce  inversions of open-ocean tidal signals to give predictions of ocean tides.
-There are a variety of solutions available at http://volkov.oce.orst.edu/tides/otps.html
+There are a variety of solutions available at http://volkov.oce.orst.edu/tides/otps.html For this package, download the binary, non-netcdf, version of the predictions.

 This software is based on a chain of software to decode these files.
 The files themselves are straightforward, but to get accurate tidal predictions